MatthewWid/Whirl/README.md

     <script src="mobsin.js></script>

-And from there you are free to use the powerful features offered by **MobSin**.
+From there you are free to use the powerful features offered by **MobSin**.
 Happy coding!

 <sup>\* <i>You may need to globally install Browserify and Watchify to be able to compile successfully.</i></sup>